daavidtech/Darkforest-game/docs/doc.md

 ## Building

 Building buildings require resources and workers.
 Also requires certain Technology stage.
 Buildings may also require certain vehicles for building like building modern big building without any machines would be very slow.

-## Units

-Building units require some resources and